 - For Accounts Receivable, go to the Outstanding Sales tab to enter invoices.

-- Navigate to Settings > Reference Books > Opening Balances and select the Stock on hand tab, this is where we can enter all our quantities on hand as of the 30th of April 2016.
+- Navigate to Settings → Reference Books → Opening Balances and select the Stock on hand tab, this is where we can enter the product record and all our quantities on hand as of the 30th of September 2016.

 - The stock amounts must be imported into DEAR in a spreadsheet.
 Click Import stock on hand from CSV and download the template.
 Click on the + sign to see all required and optional fields.
 Once you have completed building your spreadsheet, simply Upload it back into DEAR.

 If there is an amount in the opening balances for fixed assets (e.g. Office Equipment for $1000), a fixed asset or a list of fixed assets adding up to this value must be added to this tab.
+The value of your fixed assets should match the fixed assets account debit that has just been entered on the Opening Balances tab.
 Learn more about Fixed Assets.

 To add fixed assets to the opening balance: